Davidevlops/JS-DSA/JS-DSA.md

 #### Big O notation

+Big O notation is used to analyze and describe the efficiency or complexity of an algorithm.
 Big O notation discusses the runtime of an algorithm which grows as the input grows.
-An algorithm is o(f(n)) if the number of simple operations the computer has to do is eventually less than a constant times f(n) as a increases.
+The notation is typically expressed as O(f(n)), where "f(n)" is a function that represents the growth rate of the algorithm's time or space complexity in relation to the input size "n."
+The "O" stands for "order of," and it provides an upper bound on the growth rate.

 - o(1) This grows as the input grows it is not reflected.
 - o(n) This shows the number of operations is bounded by a mutilple of n.